 - IT security: Telecommuting poses additional IT security issues when employees are remotely accessing company resources.
 The hybrid work policy should enumerate cybersecurity, best practices for remote work, such as virtual private networks (VPNs), firewalls, antivirus software, and multi-factor authentication.

 When drafting a hybrid work policy document, ask yourself the following questions:

 - What is the ultimate goal of hybrid work?
 Is your organization hoping to improve employee productivity or happiness by incorporating different types of hybrid work models?
 If so, how do you plan to measure these metrics and track them over time?

 - How will we get feedback or make adjustments?
 Hybrid work influences every corner of the organization, from IT to human resources.
 It is only natural, then, that everyone affected by hybrid work should be able to provide feedback and suggestions when creating your company’s hybrid work policy.

 - How will this affect new employees?
 For example, should you advertise your types of hybrid work models as a benefit to prospective hires?
 How will onboarding work for employees who are hired once the new policy is in place?

 Hybrid work offers the possibility for millions of employees to reevaluate their relationship with work—but only if it integrates with your existing company culture.

 The good news is that for most companies, a well-implemented hybrid work environment will not be too difficult for employees and managers to accept.
 In the 2021 report “The Future of Work: Productive Anywhere” by Accenture, 83% of workers said that a hybrid work model policy (i.e., one working remotely between 25% and 75% of the time) would be “optimal.”

 Still, companies need to roll out their hybrid work model policies carefully, soliciting feedback and iteratively editing the document to avoid bulldozing over workers’ concerns (as discussed above).
 Most important is to understand how a move to hybrid work will help fulfill the organization’s principles, mission, or values.

-Looking for more information and guidance?
-Check out our article “Everything There Is to Know About Hybrid Work.”
+To learn more about hybrid work and access further guidance, be sure to check out our comprehensive article: "Everything There Is to Know About Hybrid Work".